 When utilising AI and automating processes, remember that the best results can only be produced through time and constant monitoring.
 Start gradually and build on the results as you proceed.

 Automation does not mean making jobs redundant or removing jobs meant for your team.
 It is removing repetitive tasks from the hands of your employees so that they can use their time and skills on high-impact tasks.
-It is reducing their workload so they can be more efficient and have work-life balance.
+It reduces their workload so they can be more efficient and have a healthier work-life balance.